"When I take a picture of my husband that he didn't ask for...When my husband takes a picture of me that I asked for."

-Comic artist Victoria Bolduc summed this up in a recent drawing that social media users are relating to hard.
+Comic artist Victoria Bolduc also summed this up in a drawing that social media users related to.

 "Pictures that exist of my husband with the baby vs pictures that exist of me with the baby," she captioned her drawing of a beautiful paternal portrait contrasted against a pretty normal (but certainly not photogenic) experience of early motherhood.

 "I noticed there's a MARKED DIFFERENCE IN THE PICTURES I TAKE OF MY HUSBAND AND THE PICTURES HE TAKES OF ME," she captioned the same image on her Instagram account.